The Golden Journal

 No. 40: Byzantium Eternal

 Napoleonic alternative history in this Soldier Emperor variant, as the Byzantine Empire endures into the early 19th Century and must navigate through the wars generated by French ambitions.
 You get eight big army/fleet tiles, three leader pieces, and an 11x17-inch rigid map overlay showing this brave new Byzantine world.
-This volume is not yet available.

 No. 39: Legions of Zog